 Is Fracking Bad for the Environment?
 (All You Need to Know!)

 Fracking has been used to extract oil and gas in the United States since 1947.
-In the past few years, fracking has received increased attention, especially regarding the environmental impacts associated with it.
+In recent years, fracking has received increased attention, especially regarding its environmental impacts.

-In the United States, over 1.7 million wells have been completed using the fracking process, producing over seven billion barrels of oil and 600 trillion cubic feet of natural gas.
+In the United States, fracking has completed over 1.7 million wells, producing over seven billion barrels of oil and 600 trillion cubic feet of natural gas.

 The recent boom in fracking helped the United States become the global leader in natural gas and crude oil production.